Education sector benefiting from major JSIF programme interventions

 “Under the portfolio of education, for instance, where more than 50 per cent of the projects have gone, about 58 per cent of the total resources that we received, we've done, more than anything else, classroom spaces,” Sweeney said.

-“You're talking about providing appropriate classroom ratios – that is student-to-teacher ratios – in terms of the number of students, especially at the early-childhood and primary-school level, making sure that these ratios are considered best practice,” Mr. Sweeney said.
+“You're talking about providing appropriate classroom ratios — that is student-to-teacher ratios — in terms of the number of students, especially at the early childhood and primary school level, making sure that these ratios are considered best practice,” Sweeney said.

-Barrett Smith also informed that teachers received training in water, sanitation and hygiene (WASH).
-This investment she said was bolstered in light of the COVID-19 pandemic.
+Barrett Smith also said teachers received training in water, sanitation and hygiene.
+This investment, she said, was bolstered in light of the novel coronavirus pandemic.

-Barrett further indicated that the BNTF tries to anchor its position in a holistic model, supporting the teachers and the school “in bringing up that quality of education”.
+Barrett said the BNTF tries to anchor its position in a holistic model, supporting the teachers and the school “in bringing up that quality of education”.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login